 Results-Focused Testimonial

-“Working with [Coach Name] was a game-changer.
+“Working with [Coach Name] changed everything for me.
 Within [timeframe], I [specific result].
 The strategies they shared were simple, actionable, and tailored to me.
 I recommend [Coach Name] to anyone looking to [specific goal].”

 Here’s a results-focused testimonial example I received from a coaching client: